matys1/lab1-web/book-notes/part-3.md

   - Adjust the line length to stay between 8 and 10 words per line.
 There's no explicit property to achieve this, so adjust the column width or add a breakpoint.
   - Limit the number of font sizes and typefaces you use.
 A good rule of thumb is to not use more than five different font sizes.

-Continue notes from: "Making Links Tappable".
+- For buttons or links to be tappable they need to be at least 48 x 48 pixels.
+Things like navigation bar items should be tappable across the entire block, not just the text.
+To do so make sure they are displayed as a block `nav a {display: block;}`.

+Continue notes from "How to Make Tables Responsive".
-Continue reading from Lesson 18.
+Continue reading Lesson 18.

 ---